veeeeev/beginners_luck/_posts/2014-12-31-change-title.md

 ---
 apparently the title lives in _config.yml

-also i picked up on the daring fireball site that you do blockquotes with this symbol: > and with > you don't need to add the white space (extra empty line between lines to have paragraphs) so here goes--config looks like this and i guess you just change the content?
+also i picked up on the daring fireball site that you do blockquotes with this symbol: > so here goes-config looks like this and i guess you just change the content?

 ># Site settings